matteofortier/MTA_EDA_Project/Project Proposal.md

 2019 data for the above datasets will be used with the assumption that 2019 is a more accurate representation of typical concert and travel behaviours.

 The unit of analysis for this project will be the foot traffic (calculated via entries and exits) of a given station for a given day for a given 4 hour interval.
 This unit of analysis will potentially allow for a relationship to be observed when a concert is held at MSG.
-34 St - Penn Station will be a particular station to analyse.
+'34 St - Penn Station' will be a particular station to analyse.

 The station, date, time, entries and exits features of the MTA dataset are expected to be used.